ILGA consultative status controversy

-NAMBLA rejected the Committee's call to voluntarily resign; in response, on June 30, 1994, ILGA's 17th World Conference conference expelled (by a vote of 214–30) NAMBLA, Vereniging MARTIJN and Project Truth, because they were judged to be "groups whose predominant aim is to support or promote pedophilia."
+NAMBLA rejected the Committee's call to voluntarily resign; in response, on June 30, 1994, ILGA's 17th World Conference expelled (by a vote of 214–30) NAMBLA, Vereniging MARTIJN and Project Truth, because they were judged to be "groups whose predominant aim is to support or promote pedophilia."
 In October 1994, the executive committee of ILGA suspended the membership of VSG (Association for Sexual Equality), a gay group in Munich, Germany, due to its vocal solidarity with NAMBLA and its refusal to purge pedophile members.
 Its membership was suspended until the next Annual Conference of ILGA in June 1995 when the matter could be dealt with in accordance to ILGA's constitution, namely, expulsion.
 VSG left ILGA in April 1995 and in 1998 dissolved itself.

 ILGA applied to have its consultative status reinstated in 2000, but on 30 April 2002 the United Nations' Economic & Social Council voted 29–17 not to grant this application, "based on concerns raised about its member organizations or subsidiaries that promoted or condoned paedophilia".

 One of the issues of concern was whether it was possible to verify that links with NAMBLA had effectively been severed due to ILGA not publishing its organisation membership list given fears for the safety of members living in countries where homosexuality is still criminalised.

 On 3 May 2003, ECOSOC voted to again decline consultative status to ILGA.
 ILGA submitted another application, along with another LGBT rights organisation but it was rejected on 23 January 2006 at the Committee of NGOs.
 ILGA keeps the view that the summary dismissal of LGBT rights organisations' applications was influenced by Egypt and the Organisation of Islamic Cooperation (OIC).